One Year of My Research

 When the new semester began, I started trying deliberately to contribute back to my research in my coursework.
 In my mobile development course, I conducted a survey to my classmates to ask their opinions on Stack Overflow, hoping to find new opportunities to improve crowd-sourced API documentation.
 In my application integration course, I persuaded my teammates to start a API recommendation project, to see what API knowledge we don’t have.
 Even my later work on fixing a vscode bug had the intent to see what knowledge was missing in the outside documentation but critical in debugging.

 Somehow, I found my thoughts staying on a hypothetical level, lacking a research front to put my feet on.
-There were tons of pains around API usability, but it seemed no existing literature ever tried to define a beautiful framework for API providers.
+There were tons of research around API usability, but it seemed no existing literature ever tried to define a beautiful framework for API providers to design documentation that can fulfill diverse requirements for learning.
+I was stuck on this idea of ‘design’ because I strongly believe in the value of solving problems in the first place.
 Researchers had tried to recognize and complement missing knowledge in documentation.
 They studied the different types of knowledge an API could contain, mined code examples and insight sentences, and integrated such extra documentation into programming environment.
 Others had tried to discover wrong knowledge in documentation, finding directive defects.
 There were also some standard API description language and supplementary checking tools, but they only addressed trivial signature issues.
-No work could provide an anchoring point for me to build my framework for API design.
-I thought I need a grand theory, so my reading went further and further awry, and I kept getting disappointed.
-No one was thinking on the same line as mine.
+No work seemed like a sufficient start for me to build a framework for API design.
+I thought I need a grand theory, especially one that can explain different users’ needs for learning, so my reading went further and further awry, and I kept getting unsatisfied.
+It seemed no previous researcher was thinking on the same scale as mine.
 As my junior year was approaching the end, I felt tremendously anxious and somewhat desperate.
 I felt like fighting a lonely war with no one around me in the lab sharing a similar goal.
-No one was seriously talking about API.
+No one was seriously talking about API here.
 No one read much related work.
 No one in my peers wanted to apply for a PhD on such topic.
 Knowledge and learning has a deep connection with humanity and science majors, which I don’t have friends in.
-Ultimately, I had no one to talk to.
-I grew a burning desire to get out of the isolation.
+Ultimately, I was isolated.
+I had a hunch that a good research shouldn’t go like that, and I grew a burning desire to get out of the isolation.

 Soon after my meeting with JYY resumed, I made a decision to rush an idea with some connection to PBE.
 I brought my nascent idea of synthesizing user scripts or CSS layout to JYY, and my oscillating position got sharply criticized.
 JYY warned me if I didn’t stick to one direction, we would break up.
 I left the lab, and the whole world looked dim.
 I didn’t know where to go, and came across another JYY’s student.
 I talked to him and he speculated how JYY might think I was a coward and an opportunist.
 I determined to go back to my previous API work.
 I can have no publication, but I cannot allow myself to be called a coward.
 How cute I was.

-JYY actually had very good reason why I shouldn’t jump to the ship of PBE: expertise is never easy to acquire, especially on serious programming synthesis, which is at the hard core of computer science that required strong background in programming language and theories.
+I speculated that JYY had some good reasons why I shouldn’t jump to PBE: expertise is never easy to acquire, especially on serious programming synthesis, which is at the hard core of computer science that required strong background in programming language and theories.
 Even though what I wanted to do were user scripts and style sheets, I needed to understand how these applications connect to the very heart of logic.
 My DL and SE background could only support me to scratch the surface of this field.
-If I were smarter, I should choose a better ship, like going back to analysing and finding bugs.
+If I were smarter, I should choose a better ship to jump, like going back to analysing and finding bugs.

-Update: After reading this post, JYY told me he actually had confidence for my PBE idea, and I misinterpreted his messages due to problems of our both sides.
-His intent was to remind me of the importance of focus, and he would welcome if I decided to jump to PBE.
+Update 1: After reading this post, JYY told me he actually had confidence for my PBE idea since Program Synthesis is an area he feels very passionate about, so it’s okay that I don’t have a strong background.
+For a student’s first research project, the advisor’s expertise on the topic matter a lot more than the student’s.
+His intent back in that day was to remind me of the importance of focus, and he would welcome if I really decided to jump to PBE.